-- Hossain 2018) (Cook and Pincus 2015; Huang and Yang 2017; Slater 2011; Sparrow et al. 2013; - 23 Rodriguez-Takeuchi and Imai 2013; Bamberg et al. 2018) in the face of climatic stressors and land - 24 change (Davies et al. 2013; Cutter et al. 2012b; Pelling 2011; Ensor 2011). - 25 The World Bank estimates that globally social safety net transfers have reduced the absolute poverty - 26 gap by 45% and the relative poverty gap by 16% (World Bank 2018).
-Adaptive social protection - builds household capacity to deal with shocks as well as the capacity of social safety nets to respond - 28 to shocks.
-For low-income communities reliant on land and climate for their livelihoods and - 29 wellbeing, social protection provides a way for vulnerable groups to manage weather and climatic - 30 variability and deteriorating land conditions to household income and assets (robust evidence, high - 31 agreement)(Baulch et al. 2006; Barrientos 2011; Harris 2013; Fiszbein et al. 2014; Kiendrebeogo et - 32 al. 2017; Kabeer et al. 2010; FAO 2015b; Warner et al. 2018)(World Bank 2018). - 33 Life cycle approaches to social protection are one approach, which some countries (such as - 34 Bangladesh) are using when developing national social protection policies.
-These policies - 35 acknowledge that households face risks across the life cycle from which they need to be protected.
-If - 36 shocks are persistent, or occur numerous times, then policies can address concerns of a more - 37 structural nature (Glauben et al. 2012).
-Barrett (2005), for example, distinguishes between the role of - 38 safety nets (which include programs such as emergency feeding programs, crop or unemployment - insurance, disaster assistance, etc.) and cargo nets (which include land reforms, targeted microfinance, - targeted school feeding program, etc.).
-While the former prevents non-poor and transient poor from - 41 becoming chronically poor, the latter is meant to lift people out of poverty by changing societal or - 42 institutional structures.
-The graduation approach has adopted such systematic thinking with successful - 43 results (Banerjee et al. 2015). - 44 Social protection systems can provide buffers against shocks through vertical or horizontal expansion, - 45 piggybacking on pre-established programmes, aligning social protection and humanitarian systems or - refocusing existing resources (Wilkinson et al. 2018; O'Brien, C.O., Scott, Z., Smith, G., Barca, V., - 47 Kardan, A., Holmes, R. Watson 2018); (Jones and Presler-Marshall 2015).
-There is increasing - 48 evidence that forecast-based financing, linked to a social protection, can be used to enable - 49 anticipatory actions based on forecast triggers and guaranteed funding ahead of a shock (Jiemba et al. - 50 2018).
-Accordingly scaling up social protection based on an early warning could enhance timeliness, - 51 predictability and adequacy of social protection benefits (Kuriakose et al. 2012; Costella et al. 2017a;
+The World Bank estimates that, globally, social safety net transfers have reduced the absolute poverty gap by 45% and the relative poverty gap by 16% (World Bank 2018).
+Adaptive social protection builds household capacity to deal with shocks as well as the capacity of social safety nets to respond to shocks.
+For low-income communities reliant on land and climate for their livelihoods and well-being, social protection provides a way for vulnerable groups to manage weather and climatic variability and deteriorating land conditions to household income and assets (robust evidence, high agreement) (Baulch et al. 2006; Barrientos 2011; Harris 2013; Fiszbein et al. 2014; Kiendrebeogo et al. 2017; Kabeer et al. 2010; FAO 2015b; Warner et al. 2018; World Bank 2018).

+A lifecycle approach to social protection is one approach, which some countries (such as Bangladesh) are using when developing national social protection policies.
+These policies acknowledge that households face risks across the lifecycle that they need to be protected from.
+If shocks are persistent, or occur numerous times, then policies can address concerns of a more structural nature (Glauben et al. 2012).
+Barrett (2005), for example, distinguishes between the role of safety nets (which include programmes such as emergency feeding programmes, crop or unemployment insurance, disaster assistance, etc.) and cargo nets (which include land reforms, targeted microfinance, targeted school food programmes, etc.).
+While the former prevents non-poor and transient poor from becoming chronically poor, the latter is meant to lift people out of poverty by changing societal or institutional structures.
+The graduation approach has adopted such systematic thinking with successful results (Banerjee et al. 2015).

+Social protection systems can provide buffers against shocks through vertical or horizontal expansion, 'piggybacking' on pre-established programmes, aligning social protection and humanitarian systems or refocusing existing resources (Wilkinson et al. 2018; O'Brien et al. 2018; Jones and Presler-Marshall 2015).
+There is increasing evidence that forecast-based financing, linked to a social protection, can be used to enable anticipatory actions based on forecast triggers, and guarantee funding ahead of a shock (Jjemba et al. 2018).
+Accordingly, scaling up social protection based on an early warning could enhance timeliness, predictability and adequacy of social protection benefits (Kuriakose et al. 2012; Costella et al. 2017a; Wilkinson et al. 2018; O'Brien et al. 2018).